Working for Families Tax Credits 2015 – 2016

 •add $26 to the “FTC” amount for any other child aged 16, 17 or 18

 If you’re receiving a foster care allowance (board payments from Child, Youth and Family) or an orphan’s or unsupported child benefit, the amounts listed in the chart above may not apply to you.

 IRD’s calculator “Estimate your Working for Families Tax Credits” in the “Work it out” section, can help you estimate your entitlement.
 Or you can call IRD on 0800 227 773 for help calculating your entitlement.

 If your family income is below $23,036 a year after tax (or $26,672 before tax), you may also be entitled to this payment.

 Parental Tax Credit

-This is a payment for eight weeks after a new baby arrives in your family.
-You can receive up to $1,200 depending on your family income.
+This is a payment for up to ten weeks after a new baby arrives in your family.
+You can receive up to $2,200 depending on your family income.

 The rates shown assume you have one newborn and are entitled to the in-work tax credit.
 If your situation is different, please call IRD on 0800 227 773.

 • The amounts in the charts are estimates only, and are initial payment amounts which may alter if your circumstances change.
 If your income is above $120,500 or you have more than six children, use IRD’s calculator “Estimate your Working for Families Tax Credits” in the “Work it out” section, can help you estimate your entitlement, or call 0800 227 773.

 • To see which payment type you are eligible to receive, go to www.ird.govt.nz/wff-tax-credits/entitlement/what-is-wfftc